37. Supermaraton Zagreb-Čazma 2012

 Finish: Čazma, town centre

-Entries: entry form; by e-mail, post or fax (until 26 March 2012)
+Entries: by e-mail, post or fax (up to 26 March 2012)

 Entry fees: no entry fees